Thanks for the question!

 I recently congratulated Tony Howard, one of the fathers of the climbing harness (Tony made his first harness by hand out of leather!), on the Troll 9, a featherweight harness from the early 90s that weighed only 200 grams (so well ahead of its time).
 Tony replied that he was still happy with his ancient Troll Black Master harness, which was last made in 1995.
 Tony is also the kind of man who uses gear in places modern gear does not live long!
 Is Tony crazy?
 Not really, as older harnesses were made before you had really sophisticated testing, and so were overbuilt like tanks, using the kind of webbing you’d find tying down logs to trucks these days.

 The flip side of this is the well-documented death of Todd Skinner, who died due to harness failure, a harness many had commented needed changing as it was worn out and looked dangerous (he had a new one in the post).
 His belay loop was very worn, and had a cut in it, and had had a sling larks footed into it for a long time.
-This resulted in all the wear being focused onto one small spot.
+This resulted in all the wear is focused on one small spot.
 The details are still pretty sketchy, but I presume Todd was working routes a lot, with a Grigri or ascender clipped to his belay loop (help in one orientation by the sling), which just made the problem more acute.
 Each time Todd would fall onto the belay loop, it would be creating friction with the leg risers (you need to avoid nylon on nylon).
-Then, one day, Todd was transferring onto a belay, and clipped in his sling (probably a daisy chain), and dropped onto it.
+Then, one day, Todd was transferred onto a belay, and clipped in his sling (probably a daisy chain), and dropped onto it.
 The shock load broke the belay loop, and there was nothing connecting Todd to anything.
 Like almost all climbing fatalities, Todd’s harness failed at the belay loop due to several factors, and it’s worth noting that Tony Howard’s harness might have been old, but he had replaced the belay loop, and older belay loops tended to be far stronger anyway, often being three layers of webbing (now many will be two layers in order to save weight).

 I’ve experienced quite a lot of gear loop failures, as well as axe clipper retainer failures, and a partial failure of the webbing on a leg loop riser (caused by bounce testing on a very tired harness, again, nylon on nylon), but only know one person (apart from Todd) who actually broke the harness itself, Ian Parnell, who broke the leg loops on a harness and ended up hanging by the waist belt.
-When I set this beside the number of people I know who had an accident because they didn’t tie in correctly or didn’t do up their harness, well, I don’t worry too much about harness failure, but a lot about human failure.
+When I set this beside the number of people I know who had an accident because they didn’t tie incorrectly or didn’t do up their harness, well, I don’t worry too much about harness failure, but a lot about human failure.

 Where I do give it some thought is when using very lightweight harnesses, and here it’s worth breaking harnesses into five categories:

-Heavy weight (800 g +/-): This would have been the old standard, with the Wild Country Syncro being maybe the best example, with lots of racking, lots of padding, and lots of weight.
-This kind harness is a do-it-all harness, as many feature adjustable leg loops as well (not that necessary for most users, but vital for some women and skiers), and twin waist buckles.
+- Heavy weight (800 g +/-): This would have been the old standard, with the Wild Country Syncro being maybe the best example, with lots of racking, lots of padding, and lots of weight.
+This kind of harness is a do-it-all harness, as many feature adjustable leg loops as well (not that necessary for most users, but vital for some women and skiers), and twin waist buckles.
 This type of design tends to use older school fabrics, with a laminate of texturised nylon (light Cordura style), closed-cell foam and a brushed fabric on the inside.

 What category your harness is in, as well as its construction and what it’s made of, will give you an idea of how long your harness will last.